Optimal Differentially Private Randomized Response Designs to Collect Sensitive Binary Data: Acknowledgement

+No potential competing interest was reported by the authors.
 This research was financially supported by the University Grants Commission (UGC), Government of India, through the award of the Research Fellowship under the National Eligibility Test (NET) (NTA Ref.
 No.: 221610111718) awarded to Bittu Karmakar.
+Palash Ghosh acknowledges the support from ANRF for this research under Grant No: ANRF/ARGM/2025/000054/MTR.